-- Grant Checklist-pdf with information that may help you prepare your grant application.
+- Grant Checklist-pdf with information to help you prepare your grant application.

-- Application Questions-Word doc to help you write out your narrative questions in advance of filling them out on the portal.
+- Application Questions (Word doc) to help you write out your narrative questions ahead of time before filling them out on the portal.

-- Optional Budget Worksheet-Word doc or Budget Worksheet-pdf to help you prepare a budget for upload, and Examples of Budgets-pdf.
+- Optional Budget Worksheet-Word doc or Budget Worksheet-pdf to help you prepare a budget which is required with each application, and Examples of Budgets-pdf.

 - Google Chrome is the recommended web browser for best results using the portal.
 Download Chrome here.

 - Step-by-step instructional video to help you think through and prepare a grant application.

 - Directions to help you with completing your grant report.